SOLO BACKPACKING TRAVEL HANDBOOK

 13) Isla Mucura to Cali

 I had to return to Cartagena and then cross the country by bus to Cali.
-It's a long ride.
+It's a very long ride.
 I probably could've planned my itinerary better, but things change quickly on the road.
 You'll meet someone who tells you, "You must check this out."
 And you'll trust them.
 So even if it will make the journey more tiring, planning your next stop on the spot makes everything more exciting.

 14) Cali to Popayán